italia/daf-docs/overview/index.rst

 Overview
 ********

-The DAF is an open source project designed to be the big data analitics framework for the entire Public Administration of a country.
+The DAF is an open source project designed to be the big data analytics framework for the entire Public Administration of a country.

 Consequently, it is designed to: